 The UNLV University Libraries is working closely with the University and our campus partners to actively monitor the situation around COVID-19.
 As of Wednesday, March 17 at 5 p.m., Lied Library, Architecture Studies Library, Music Library, and Teacher Development and Resources Library are closed until further notice.
 The Health Sciences Library remains accessible to UNLV students, faculty, and staff on the Shadow Lane campus, with limited staffing.
-Many Libraries services remain available online, but access to physical collections is unavailable at this time.
+Many Libraries services remain available online, and Lied Library has begun offering a Curbside Pickup Service.

 For the most up-to-date information from UNLV on COVID-19, visit https://www.unlv.edu/coronavirus.